 PhD at the European University Institute of Fiesole (Florence), degree in Political Science at the University of Milan, director of Osservatorio Balcani e Caucaso since 2006.
 From 2003 to 2008 she held lectures on 'Eastern European studies' at the Faculty of Political Science at the University of Bologna and has taught in other university courses in Italy and abroad.
 She has edited several academic publications and coordinated many research projects.
-Her research interests focus on civil society and the transnational social dynamics of post-communism.
+Her research interests focus on civil society and the transnational social dynamics.

 MA in European Project Development promoted by the Europelago Foundation and the Italian Association of the Council of European Municipalities and Regions.
 Degree in Political Science from the University of Pavia.
 She has researched the role of Germany's Turkish community in relation with Turkey's accession to the EU.
 She has worked for the Immigrants' Integration office of the municipality of Konstanz, Germany, and in the Italian Embassy in Sofia, Bulgaria.
 She has been at Osservatorio Balcani e Caucaso since 2007.